autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 )
 ts_dataframe
 ```
+AutoGluon will raise an exception if the data doesn't match the expected format.

 We refer to each individual time series stored in a `TimeSeriesDataFrame` as an _item_.
 In our case, each item corresponds to a country.
 As another example, items might correspond to different products in demand forecasting.
 This setting is also sometimes referred to as a "panel" of time series.
+Note that this is *not* the same as multivariate forecasting — AutoGluon generates forecasts for each time series individually, without modeling interactions between different items (time series).

 `TimeSeriesDataFrame` inherits from [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), so all attributes and methods of `pandas.DataFrame` are also available in a `TimeSeriesDataFrame`.